tiagod3p/100-days-of-code/log.md

 **Today's Progress**: Today I kept studying javascript, html and css, and start to build my personal portfolio.
 By doing this I'm learning many things like, manipulate the DOM, css tricks, etc.

 **Thoughts**: I'm really thinking about study to be a full stack developer, I'm enjoying so much learn about frontend stuff, and when I was learning backend I felt the same happiness.

+### Day 35 June 17, 2020

+**Today's Progress**: Today I kept studying javascript and frontend development.
+I made some improvements to the site I'm doing, and it's being nice.
+I only had very difficult in choose good colors, in have a better design, etc.

+**Thoughts**: I like frontend but I really felt that I'm not too good on this, it's hard for me to remember the html tags, or what command do something in css.
+I stay much more stuck in design problem than in a js problem